ThiagoMatosBR/API-RiserPPT/README.md

         * **elongations** is the array with all tensioner's upstrokes and downstrokes in inches, caused by events such as: production string installation, annulus fluid replacement, top tension variation.
         * **offsetTLWP** is the TLWP offset in meters.

-* **Error Response:**
+* **Error Response :warning:**

 There are two types of client errors on API calls that receive request bodies:

 1. Sending invalid fields our values out of bounds will result in a ``` 422 UNPROCESSABLE ENTRY ``` .
    * Example bellow show a situation where production string external diamenter is too large:
         ```